jreisinger/docs/data/notes/net/dns.md

 * each zone has exactly one SOA record.
 * the SOA record includes the name of the zone, the primary name server for the zone, a technical contact, and various timeout values

+*NS* records

+* identify the servers that are authoritative fot a zone (all master and slave servers)
+* delegate subdomains to other organizations

 *CNAME*

 * is not allowed at zone apex level, i.e. for FQDN that is the same name as the zone name (aka bare, naked or root zone)